npotier/sfpot12092019/README.md

 ## One more thing

-The step-7.php contains code that allows to play music directly in your terminal
+The step-7.php contains code that allows to play music directly in your terminal.
+It has been tested on Mac Os using `afplay`.

 ## Usage